A community so welcoming, you’ll feel at home.

 - 3 residence halls

 - St. Clare Hall, the largest of the women’s residence halls, houses over 98 women on two floors.
-It features spacious suites, common rooms, elevator access to each floor, a kitchenette, and more.
+It features spacious 4-person suites, common rooms, elevator access to each floor, a kitchenette, and more.

 - St. Edmund Campion Hall houses over 75 women on three floors.
-The spacious common rooms on first and main floor provide the women with a comfortable place to hang out, a venue for formation programs, etc. The first floor even has a movie room for the women.
+The spacious common rooms on first and main floor provide the women with a comfortable place to hang out, a venue for formation programs, etc. The first floor has a movie room for the women.

 - St. Catherine of Siena Hall houses 83 women.
 While women share common bathrooms, each room has a vanity sink.
 Each floor has a common area for student socializing, studying, and formation events.